ReanCyan/resources-management/README.md

 php artisan migrate
 ```

-User seeder to fill data for 'html_snippets' and 'links' table
+Use seeder to fill data for 'html_snippets' and 'links' table
 ```sh
 php artisan db:seed
 ```